Scaling Algorithms for Weighted Matching in General Graphs: The Algorithm

-\begin{lemma} In Step $\ref{item:s6}$, we only need to consider the edges within small blossoms of the previous scale.
-The total time needed for Step $\ref{item:s6}$ in one scale is $O((m+n\log n)\tau)$ (using~\cite{G90}) or $O(m\sqrt{\log\log n}\cdot \tau)$ w.h.p. (see Section~\ref{sect:ImplementingEdmonds}). \end{lemma} \begin{proof} We first prove that the $y$-values of vertices in the eligible graph, $\Vin \cup \Vout$, must be at least $Y$: the maximum $y$-value of a free vertex.
+\begin{proof} We first analyze the behavior of Step 6 assuming we only consider edges with both endpoints in the same maximal small blossom, i.e., straddling edges are ignored.
+Then we argue that straddling edges can never become eligible in Step 6, so a correct implementation may ignore them.

+Let $Y$ denote the \emph{current} maximum $y$-value of a free vertex in a maximal small blossom $B$ processed in Step 6.
+We prove by induction that the $y$-values of all vertices in $\Vin \cup \Vout$ are at least $Y$.
 The proof is by induction.
 After Initialization, since $M=\emptyset$, we have $\Vin \cup \Vout = F$.
-Suppose that it is true before a dual adjustment in $\PQSearch(F)$ when $Y = t$.
-After the dual adjustment, we have $Y = t -1$.
+Suppose that it is true before a dual adjustment in $\PQSearch(F)$.
+After the dual adjustment, the maximum $y$-value of a free vertex is now $Y-1$.
 Vertices can have their $y$-values decreased by at most one which may cause new edges straddling $\Vin \cup \Vout$ to become eligible.
-Suppose that $(u,v)$ becomes eligible after the dual adjustment, adding $v$ to the set $\Vin \cup \Vout$.
-The eligibility criterion is {\em tightness} (Criterion~\ref{crit1}), so we must have $w(u,v) = y(u) + y(v) \geq t -1 + y(v)$.
+Suppose that $(u,v) \in E(B)$ becomes eligible after the dual adjustment, adding $v\in B$ to the set $\Vin \cup \Vout$.
+The eligibility criterion is {\em tightness} (Criterion~\ref{crit1}), so we must have $w(u,v) = y(u) + y(v) \geq (Y-1) + y(v)$.
 On the other hand, by Lemma \ref{lem:smallblossomelimination} and since $y(v)$ has not been changed since Step \ref{item:s5}, we have $w(u,v) \leq 2y(v)$.
-Therefore, $y(v) \geq t -1$.
+Therefore, $y(v) \geq Y-1$.